ctu-mrs/mrs_uav_trajectory_loader/README.md

 This is useful when loading a trajectories for a multiple UAVs with set names.

 ### For simulations via LAN

 Follow to [how to set ros remote](https://mrs.felk.cvut.cz/gitlab/uav/uav_core/wikis/ros_remote) page.

 ### For real UAV

-To have correctly set multimaster net using package `multimaster_fkie` or `nimbro_network`.
-(Usually it is already prepared).
+TODO write what needs to be set up for enabling wireless communication with the UAV (ROS remote, Nimbro Network).

-### Load trajectories into MPC tracker from CSV or SSV files
+### Load trajectories into Control Manager from CSV or SSV files

 Loading is done by calling
 ```bash